A Generalised Theory of Proportionality in Collective Decision Making

-Indeed, if $T$ contains fewer than 60 $a$-candidates, then the group $S$ can easily point 120 candidates that together with $T$ make a feasible set.
+Indeed, if $T$ contains possible candidates (either $a_i$ or all of $b_i,c_i,d_i$) for at most 60 $i\in[100]$, then the group $S$ can easily point 120 candidates that together with $T$ make a feasible set.
 Otherwise, $\weight(T) > 122$, and so for sufficiently small $\epsilon$ it holds that:

 Thus, the group $S$ should approve in total at least 120 candidates.
-Hence, PJR is failed. \end{proof}
+Hence, base PJR is failed. \end{proof}

-For stable-priceability a few more adaptations need to be made: \begin{enumerate} \item The assumption that the prices of the candidates are all equal would now correspond to the assumption that the prices are proportional to the candidates' costs.
+For stable-priceability (\Cref{sec:stable-priceable}) a few more adaptations need to be made: \begin{enumerate} \item The assumption that the prices of the candidates are all equal would now correspond to the assumption that the prices are proportional to the candidates' costs.

 \item Further, condition \ref{item:producer-stability} might be too restrictive (especially if the prices of the candidates are fixed).
 Indeed, such condition could itself imply a unique outcome, independently of the voters' preferences.
-Thus, we propose to replace it with the condition of exhaustiveness: for each $c \notin W$ we have $W \cup \{c\} \notin \feasibles$. \end{enumerate}
+Thus, we propose to replace it with the condition of exhaustiveness \hyperref[item:producer-stability-exh]{(SP4$^{*}$)}. \end{enumerate}